 Lease flexibility is also shifting in 2025.
 More landlords are offering customized lease lengths, such as six-month, nine-month, or even “flex-term” leases, to accommodate varying tenant needs and market conditions.

-Some leases now include buy-out clauses that allow tenants to exit early with a fixed penalty, a valuable feature for those with uncertain timelines.
+Some leases now include buy-out clauses that allow tenants to get out of a lease early with a fixed penalty, a valuable feature for those with uncertain timelines.

 Additional Costs (Maintenance, Parking, etc.)